 If your site isn’t optimized for mobile devices, you’re in big trouble.

-Fortunately, you don’t need a full-time developer to get ready for this update.
+Fortunately, you don’t need a full-time developer to make your site mobile-friendly.
 All you need to do is run your site through the Mobile-Friendly Test tool.

-And it tells you whether or not your site is prepared for Google’s new algorithm:
+And it tells you whether or not Google considers your site mobile-friendly.

 Best Feature: “Page loading issues”

 This feature shows you how you can improve your site’s code.
 That way, Google’s mobile crawler can find and index all of the resources on your site.

 Most keyword research tools work the exact same way: